Robert Rey (plastic surgeon): Education

 Rey earned a Bachelor of Arts degree from Arizona State University in Chemistry, a master's degree in Public Policy from Harvard University and a Doctor of Medicine (MD) from Tufts University School of Medicine.

 Rey completed a 3-year general surgery residency at Harbor UCLA, and a plastic & reconstructive surgery residency at the University of Tennessee-Memphis Health Science Center.
 He subsequently undertook an aesthetic and breast reconstruction fellowship at the Harvard Medical School's Beth Israel Deaconess Medical Center in Boston.
 He is licensed to practice medicine in the states of California and Florida.
-He is a member of The Los Angeles Medical Association and American Medical Association, and is on staff at Cedars Sinai Hospital and the chief medical director of Beverly Hills Plastic Surgeons.
+He is a member of The Los Angeles Medical Association and American Medical Association, and is on staff at Cedars Sinai Hospital and the chief medical director of Beverly Hills Plastic Surgeons (BHPS), a multi location plastic surgery group with affiliated surgeons across the United States.

 Television

 Rey has appeared on TV shows, including The View, The Today Show, Good Morning America, Dr. Phil.
 He had a weekly casebook article in Life and Style Magazine.

 In 2004, Rey, along with Jason Diamond, co-starred in the reality show Dr. 90210, a program that showcases their surgeon's practices, the surgeries and patients, as well as his family life.
 Rey has performed plastic surgery on celebrity patients, one of which (John Travolta's niece's breast augmentation procedure) was featured in an episode of Dr. 90210.

 Mark L. Jewell, the president of the American Society for Aesthetic Plastic Surgery, said: "Dr. Rey is a skilled surgeon, but his informal way with patients is inappropriate, even undignified, and the reality show gives viewers the impression that plastic surgery is a casual beauty treatment rather than a serious surgical procedure".

 Other plastic surgeons acknowledge Rey has made their specialty seem more user-friendly to a mass audience.
 "The program shows that plastic surgery can have a profound positive impact on people's lives", said Dr. Thomas C. Cochran Jr., an assistant clinical professor of surgery at Harvard Medical School, who taught Rey during his aesthetic fellowship.
 "The good points are that you see an authentic interview process, preop consultation and postoperative recovery.
 The rest is just show business."